redskyblues/Projects/README.md

 # Projects
 This is a collection of some of the programming projects I have worked on.

+<b>(in progress) IMDB Sentiment Analysis (PyTorch)</b>

+- I am working of training a sentiment analysis model on a database of IMDB reviews using PyTorch.

 <b>Accent Classification NLP Project (TensorFlow)</b>

 - Trained a neural network to classify nine English-speaking accents in the large AccentDB dataset.
 Achieved a test-set accuracy of >95% by optimising model architecture to reduce overfitting.